 The US therefore needs a strong policy response to mobilize funding for the COP27 Loss & Damage Fund.
 This policy needs to provide a mechanism for sourcing and managing these funds, as well as disbursing them to the COP27 Loss & Damage Fund each year.
 The more concrete these mechanisms are, the more likely the policy is to be operationally feasible and to endure across administration and political changes.
 Of course, the political feasibility of this policy will provide a significant challenge, with climate change a heavily politicized issue and so many pressing needs within the US’s borders.
 A strong, directed advocacy and educational campaign will need to accompany this policy to help inform the American public of its importance and benefits to the US in the near-, medium-, and long-term.

 The second argument constructs a false dichotomy in which there must be a choice made between future-focused climate funding and loss and damage funding.
 Both are possible and necessary.
-Climate change is considered by many to be the greatest issue of our time, so the US will need to increase funding to address it.
-Furthermore, without first addressing loss and damage, developing countries will not be able to effectively invest in a green transition due to infrastructure and capacity shortcomings.
+Climate change is, by any measure, one of the greatest issues of our time, and the US will need to mobilize more funding to address it.
+Furthermore, without first addressing losses and damages, infrastructure and capacity shortcomings in developing countries will preclude their investment in a green transition.

 Climate change has no borders, and the US needs to step up on the international stage to address the climate crisis.
 The US needs a policy to mobilize loss and damage funds, and US citizens need to pressure their government to create and pass this policy.
 Loss and damage funding presents the US with an opportunity to become a global leader on climate change and to reassert itself as a strong, ethical actor in the international community.
 The world anxiously awaits the US’s decision.